 Suzanne is regularly instructed to prosecute and defend.
-She has experience in the Crown Court including defending at trial, representing appellants and respondents in appeals from the Magistrates Court and appearing in preparatory and sentencing hearings.
-(She has been instructed on a wide variety of matters involving violence, threats to kill, theft and sexual offences and is currently instructed on cases ranging from serious violence to firearms and blackmail.)
-Suzanne has extensive prior experience of multi-agency working which has proved extremely useful in criminal matters where there has been social care involvement.
+She has experience in the Crown Court including trialling, representing appellants and respondents in appeals from the Magistrates Court and appearing in preparatory and sentencing hearings.
+(She has been instructed on a wide variety of matters involving theft, violence, threats to kill and serious sexual offences) Suzanne has extensive prior experience of multi-agency working which has proved extremely useful in criminal matters where there has been social care involvement.

 Suzanne undertakes work in the Magistrates’ Court.
 She also has experience in regulatory matters such as licencing.

 Suzanne accepts instructions in all areas of criminal law, prosecuting and defending, commensurate with her experience.

 Prior to joining Cobden House Chambers, Suzanne forged a successful career as a consultant in multi-agency child protection, specialising in online behaviour and the use of technology.
 She has a comprehensive knowledge of multi-agency working (including in areas such as child sexual exploitation and domestic abuse).

 Suzanne has experience of a wide range of Children Law matters having appeared regularly before the Family Court in her previous role within the Children and Family Department of a large local authority.
 She has also had experience of cases involving mental health, trafficking, and capacity issues.

 Suzanne accepts instructions in both private and public family law matters.